 Still, road trips need some planning, and planning can come with doubt at times.
 If you are uncertain whether to make Matala one of your stops, first consider what you expect to see and do once in the village.

 If you are going to Matala hoping to find spectacular, solitary beaches, soft sand, and shallow waters, then forget it.
 Set your GPS to another destination and go somewhere else.

 Matala is not the best beach in Crete, but it is one of the most popular ones.
 And there’s a lot to see, even if it’s just for a day.

-So let’s see now what are the things to expect when visiting Matala!
+So let’s see now what things to expect when visiting Matala!

 Pro tip: If you are in Heraklion, a visit to the hippie village of Matala is among the top things to do in the region.
 This full-day tour to Matala with transport from Heraklion is a good alternative if you don’t want to drive!